Interferon gamma release assay

-An interferon-γ release assay (IGRA) is a medical test used in the diagnosis of some infectious diseases, especially tuberculosis.
-Interferon-γ (IFN-γ) release assays rely on the fact that T-lymphocytes will release IFN-γ when exposed to specific antigens.
-These tests are mostly developed for the field of tuberculosis diagnosis, but in theory, may be used in the diagnosis of other diseases that rely on cell-mediated immunity, e.g. cytomegalovirus and leishmaniasis and COVID-19.
-For example, in patients with cutaneous adverse drug reactions, the challenge of peripheral blood lymphocytes with the drug causing the reaction produced a positive test result for half of the drugs tested.
+An interferon gamma release assay (IGRA) is a medical test used in the diagnosis of some infectious diseases, especially tuberculosis.
+Commonly used tuberculosis IGRAs include QuantiFERON (QFT) and T-SPOT.TB (T-SPOT).
+The assays rely on the fact that T-lymphocytes, a type of white blood cell, will release interferon gamma (IFN-γ) when exposed to specific antigens.
+These tests are mostly used for tuberculosis diagnosis but IGRAs have been developed for assessing other infectious and immune-mediated diseases.